How to Electronically Sign a Word Document: The Complete Guide

 Now that your Word document contains signature lines for all parties, you can sign yourself and send the document to your client.
-To electronically sign a Word document, start by right-clicking the existing signature line.
+To create a digitally signed Word document, start by right-clicking the existing signature line.

-By clicking on the Details button in the dialog box, you can also add additional information about the signer.
+By clicking on the Details button in the dialogue box, you can also add additional information about the signer.
 This includes your title, address, city, postal code, state, and country.

 Now that you’ve signed the document, you’ll need to send it to your client and they’ll need to repeat the same process to put in their signature as well.
 Once you’ve collected all the signatures, your document is ready to go.

-How to electronically sign a Word document with an invisible signature
+How to digitally sign a Word document with an invisible signature?

 As opposed to a visible signature, this type of authentication only adds metadata to your document.
-While there are no visible marks in the document itself, your clients will see a Signatures button on the bottom left of the page.
+While it’s not possible to view signatures in the document itself, your clients will see a Signatures button on the bottom left of the page.